Tracheal cancer

 Are there any clinical trials?

-There are no clinical trials specifically designed to treat this type of cancer but please click here to check if your pet may
+There are no clinical trials specifically designed to treat this type of cancer but there are several clinical trials available for

 Sources: